linux-integrity/ima-doc/policy-syntax.rst

 label
 ^^^^^^^^

-label qualifies and is only legal with func=CRITICAL_DATA.
+label qualifies and is only legal with :ref:`func-critical-data`.

 Values include: